-Depending on the style of your twin bed, getting ahold of some bed risers could give you an extra place to store stuff while clear stackable crates allow you to create storage space out of thin air.
-Be ready for themed parties requiring funky clothes and more grown-up affairs that call for fancy dresses, suits, or a button down shirt and tie.
+Depending on the style of your twin bed, getting ahold of some bed risers could give you an extra place to store stuff under your bed.
+Alternatively, clear stackable crates allow you to create storage space out of thin air.
+Pack a few outfits or accessories for themed parties requiring funky clothes as well as for more grown-up affairs that call for fancy dresses, suits, or a button down shirt and tie.

 What is the best dorm move-in day hack we have heard about?
 Without a doubt, duct tape.
 It is available in a dizzying array of colors and patterns and can be used for everything from taping up torn tote bags to decorating your dorm room.

 How to Prepare for Your First Semester of College

 There are tons of tips online on how to survive your freshman year of college but perhaps the most important is to start preparing for your first semester of college before your get there.
 Hang out with friends whenever possible and remember to spend plenty of time with your family too.